Quick Facts About A. P. Green Industries Trust Fund and Lawsuits

 A.P.
 Green Products Containing Asbestos

 • A.P.
-Green Insulating Cement was manufactured from 1948-1971 and contained between 3.5% and 9% asbestos.
+Green Insulating Cement: Manufactured from 1948 to 1971, it contained between 3.5% and 9% asbestos.

-• Green PC was made in the 1960s and 1970s and contained 1% asbestos.
+• Green PC: Produced in the 1960s and 1970s, it contained 1% asbestos.

-• Kast-O-Lite Gunning Refractory was made from 1956-1972 and contained 1% asbestos.
+• Kast-O-Lite Gunning Refractory: was made from 1956-1972 and contained 1% asbestos.

-• SK-7 Cement was made from 1953 to 1972 and contained 2.3% asbestos.
-It was used in shipbuilding, roofing, boilers, oven and furnaces.
+• SK-7 Cement: Made from 1953 to 1972, it contained 2.3% asbestos.
+It was used in shipbuilding, roofing, boilers, ovens and furnaces.

 A.P.
 Green manufactured other asbestos-containing products, including Castable Mix, Greencast, Steelplant Castable, Dropsy Fry, Insblock, Loose Wool Insulation, LoAbrade GR, Therm-O-Flake Coating and Therm-O-Flake Block Insulation.
 These products were produced between the 1940s and the early 1970s.